-Successful completion of the Medical Assistant Program prepares the student to take the National Certification Examination offered through American Medical Technologists.
+gram prepares the student to take the National Certification Examination offered through American Medical Technologists.
 Successful completion of the examination and subsequent licensure allows the student to enter the workforce as a Medical Assistant - Certified

 The program provides a two year Associate in Applied Science Degree and a Certificate of Achievement in Medical Assisting.
 Prerequisite and corequisite courses must be completed with a minimum of 2.0 in each course.